Tata Motors says had 5,800 JLR cars at China port hit by blasts

 The number of cars damaged at China's largest auto import hub could climb to above 10,000 when accounting for all vehicles in the area.
 This will affect deliveries at a time when China's auto market has been shrinking due to slowing economic growth and the recent stock market slump.

-Shares in Tata Motors extended losses to more than 4 percent after the statement, and ended nearly 3 percent lower in a weak Mumbai market.
+Shares in Tata Motors extended losses to more than 4 percent after the statement, and ended nearly 3 percent lower in a weak Mumbai market .BSESN.

 (Reporting by Aditi Shah with additional reporting by Costas Pitas in London; Editing by Greg Mahlich)